Inside the FBI’s secret bomb lab: Unprecedented access to elite forensic team and the IEDs that shaped global security

 While Reid failed to light the detonator, the FBI team showed the jury a demonstration of the explosive potential – to make clear just how much damage a successful shoe bomb could have done.

-Yeager and his colleagues say their work is more than analyzing explosives; it is designed to "gain information that's useful to the intel community, to the law enforcement community, and to actually bomb techs and EOD (explosive ordnance disposal) operators worldwide to help them do their job better and safer.”
+Yeager and his colleagues say their work is more than analyzing explosives; it is designed to "gain information that's useful to the intel community, to the law enforcement community, and to actual bomb techs and EOD (explosive ordnance disposal) operators worldwide to help them do their job better and safer.”

 Yeager also detailed the forensics on the Al Qaeda-influenced 2013 Boston Marathon bombing, where pressure-cooker bombs killed three and injured several hundred.
 He showed Fox News the shredded backpack, fragments of the pressure-cooker bombs and shrapnel the Tsarnaev brothers used to maximize casualties.
-This included a heap of copper-coated steel shot, BBs, miniature nails, all designed to “increase the potential for them to be lethal."
+This included a heap of copper-coated steel shot, BBs and miniature nails, all designed to “increase the potential for them to be lethal."

 The Tsarnaev brothers later threw homemade pipe bombs at police during a dramatic chase, which was not a surprising choice to Yeager and his team given that an Al Qaeda affiliate instructed followers on that tactic in their terrorist magazine.